Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: From Lie supergroups to super Harish-Chandra pairs

-7pt
+5pt

-{\sl $ \underline{\text{N.B.}} $:}\, in force of the previous proposition, in the sequel we shall freely identify the functor $ \, \Lie(G) = \cL_\fg \, $ with the tangent superspace $ \fg $ --- now thought of as a Lie superalgebra --- calling this common object ``the {\sl tangent Lie superalgebra\/} of (or ``to'') the Lie supergroup $ G \, $''.
+{\sl $ \underline{\text{N.B.}} $:}\, due to the previous proposition, in the sequel we shall freely identify the functor $ \, \Lie(G) = \cL_\fg \, $ with the tangent superspace $ \fg $ --- now thought of as a Lie superalgebra --- calling this common object ``the {\sl tangent Lie superalgebra\/} of (or ``to'') the Lie supergroup $ G \, $''.

 There exist several other realizations of the tangent Lie superalgebra to $ G \, $, and canonical identifications among all of them.
-We shall only occasionally need some of them, so we do not go into further details, but refer instead to the literature, in particular \cite{cf} (especially \S 5.2 therein).
+We will only occasionally need some of them, so we do not go into further details, but refer instead to the literature, in particular \cite{cf} (especially \S 5.2 therein).

-7pt
+5pt

 Finally, the construction $ \, G \mapsto \Lie(G) \, $ for Lie supergroups is actually natural, in that any morphism $ \, \phi : G' \relbar\joinrel\longrightarrow G'' \, $ of Lie supergroups induces a morphism $ \, \Lie(\phi) : \Lie\big(G'\big) \relbar\joinrel\longrightarrow \Lie(G'') \, $ of Lie superalgebras.
 Eventually, all this together provides functors $ \; \Lie : \Lsgrp_\R^\infty \!\relbar\joinrel\relbar\joinrel\longrightarrow \sLie_\R \; $, $ \; \Lie : \Lsgrp_\R^\omega \!\relbar\joinrel\relbar\joinrel\longrightarrow \sLie_\R \; $ and $ \; \Lie : \Lsgrp_\C^\omega \!\relbar\joinrel\relbar\joinrel\longrightarrow \sLie_\C \; $; see \cite{ccf} and \cite{bcf} for details.